uttaravadina/exercises/node-exercises/csv-parser-node/README.md

 ## Restrictions
 - You should not be using any extra libraries.
 	- Apart from `eslint`, `prettier`, `babel` or other helper utilities.
+- If your library is not using streams, it won't be evaluated.
+- If your library does not have tests, it won't be evaluated.

 ## CSV Rules